-Students experiencing difficulties repaying a full-time Canada-B.C. integrated student loan may apply for assistance through either the Repayment Assistance Plan or the Repayment Assistanc
+Students experiencing difficulties repaying a full-time Canada-B.C. integrated student loan may apply for assistance through either the Repayment Assistance Plan or the Repayment Assistance Plan or the Repayment Assistance Plan for Borrowers with Permanent Disabilities.

 Students enrolled in part-time or full-time studies are not required to make payments on their part-time Canada Student Loans until the first day of the seventh month following the end of their studies.